Thereviewer has been compensated in the form of a Best Buy Gift Card and/or received the product/service at a reduced price or for free.

 The post is brought to you by Activate by Bloglovin and its advertiser.
 All opinions are mine alone.

 This blog post written to help you eliminate diaper odors in your home has been sponsored by Nature’s Bounty® Earthly Elements™.
 The writer has been paid and received free product as compensation, nevertheless, all opinions are 100% my own.
 This post contains affiliate links and I may earn a commission if you make a purchase after clicking on a link in this post.

 I have a one year old and a three year old who both still wear diapers, so I have been putting up with diaper odors in my home for a long time now.
 I recently started babysitting my 1 year old and 3 month old nephews in my home three days a week, also, so the diaper odors have become even worse.

-Over the past few years, I have tried a lot of different things to get rid of diaper odors in my home, but nothing really seemed to work, until I found essential oils.
+Over the past few years, I have tried a lot of different things to eliminate diaper odors in my home, but nothing really seemed to work, until I found essential oils.

 With two toddlers in my home, I am really picky about the products I use.
 While I don’t use natural products 100% of the time, I do try to use them as often as I can.
 After listening to recommendations from several of my Mom friends, I recently fell in love with essential oils.
 They have so many different uses, and I especially love how well they work to eliminate diaper odors in my home.